nnellans/bash-guide/README.md

 The `return` command is optional and is not required.
 - By default, a Shell function will return the exit code from the last command it runs
-- However, if you would like your function to return a specific exit code, then you can use `return` followed by a number.
-For example, `return 1` would make your function return an exit code of 1
+- However, if you would like your function to return a specific exit code, then you can use `return` followed by a number

 Using (calling) Shell functions: